 Lung Cancer Screening

-If you are at risk for lung cancer, a simple 15-minute screening could have a big impact on your health.
+If you are at risk for lung cancer, a simple 15-minute screening could protect your health.
+Screening can detect cancer early when it’s easier to treat.
 Studies show that regular screening can help people live longer, healthier lives.
-Ask your doctor if lung cancer screening is right for you.

-If you meet these guidelines, the U.S. Preventive Services Task Force recommends that you get screened for lung cancer every year:
+The U.S. Preventive Services Task Force recommends that you get screened for lung cancer every year if you:

-If you decide to go ahead, your doctor will send us a referral and we’ll set up an appointment for a scan known as low-dose computed tomography (also called low-dose CT).
+If you decide to go ahead with screening, your doctor will send us a referral.
+We’ll set up an appointment for a scan known as low-dose CT, or low-dose computed tomography.
 The scanners use low-dose X-rays to make detailed images of your lungs.

-The appointment takes about 15 minutes, and the scan itself takes about two minutes.
+The appointment takes about 15 minutes, and the scan itself takes about 2 minutes.
 The scanner looks like a big doughnut.
-You lie on a bed and the scanner rotates around you.
+You lie on a bed, and the scanner rotates around you to create the images.

-For most people, the cost is nothing if you meet the high-risk criteria.
-Medicare and most private insurance plans cover annual screening for everyone who meets the guidelines.
+Most people at high risk pay nothing.
+Medicare and most private insurance plans cover annual screening for those who meet the guidelines.

-If your scan shows a spot on the lung, it is probably a lung nodule.
-A nodule is a small growth in the lung.
+If your scan shows a spot, it is probably a lung nodule, or small growth.
 Lung nodules are common: About half the population has them.
-They range in size from 5 millimeters (the size of a pencil eraser) to 10 millimeters (the size of a pea) or bigger.
+They may range from 5 millimeters (the size of a pencil eraser) to 10 millimeters (the size of a pea).

 Most lung nodules are not cancer.
 They are usually caused by other things, like scar tissue from an old infection.
 They rarely cause problems, especially if they are small.

-About 5% of lung nodules are cancer, however.
+About 5% of lung nodules are cancer.
 A nodule is more likely to be cancer if:

-If your scan shows a lung nodule, we will talk with you about options.
+If your scan shows a nodule, we will talk with you about options.

 We may recommend active surveillance.
 This means coming back for regular scans to see if the nodule has changed or grown.
-A small nodule that’s stable probably isn’t cancer.
+A small nodule that isn’t growing or changing shape probably isn’t cancer.

 If the nodule is bigger or seems to be changing, we may recommend a procedure called a bronchoscopy to rule out cancer.

-- False positive: There is a small chance that screening will detect a lung nodule that is not cancer.
+• False positives: There is a small chance that screening will detect a lung nodule that is not cancer.
 This could lead to more tests or invasive procedures.

-- Overdiagnosis: There is a small chance that screening will detect a lung cancer that would not have caused you any problems.
-This could lead to unnecessary treatment.
+• Overdiagnosis: There is a small chance that screening will find lung cancer that would have stopped growing or vanished on its own.
+This could lead to unnecessary treatments and anxiety.

-- Radiation exposure: Radiation from a CT scan raises the risk, though by a tiny amount, of developing cancer later.
+• Radiation exposure: Radiation from a CT scan raises the risk, by a tiny amount, of developing cancer later.

 Accreditation